Last Updated on by Mitch Rezman

 2. Change the bird’s environment.
-Try moving your bird to a new enclosure, such as a box, aquarium or even a new cage.
-Remove all the toys, perches and bowls and offer High Potency™ on a solid surface of the floor.
+Try moving your bird to a new enclosure, such as a box, aquarium, or even a new cage.
+Remove all the toys, perches, and bowls and offer High Potency™ on a solid surface of the floor.

 3. Use a mirror or white paper.
 Sprinkling food over a mirror or sheet of white paper placed on the bottom of the enclosure works especially well for budgies.
 A bird old enough to be socialized may eat to compete with the “rival” bird in the mirror.
 A white paper background may draw attention to the food particles.

 4. Slowly “wean” your bird from seeds.
 In the evening, offer seeds from the food bowl for only 1 hour.
-Then, remove the seeds and replace with High Potency.
+Then, remove the seeds and replace them with High Potency.
 The next day, give your bird seeds for only 30 minutes in the morning and evening.
-The third day, reduce the time to only 15 minutes twice a day.
+On the third day, reduce the time to only 15 minutes twice a day.
 And finally, offer only High Potency™ on the fourth day.
 Watch the bird’s droppings.

 5. Feed your bird at mealtime.
-Place the food on a plate, move it around with your finger or a spoon and pretend to eat it in front of your bird.
+Place the food on a plate, move it around with your finger or a spoon, and pretend to eat it in front of your bird.